 The present study has found that increased consumption of Omega 3 from fish has a certain specificity.
 Instead of increasing the total number of LDL particles, Omega 3 from fish is associated principally with the cholesterol transported by the largest LDL particles, which do not generate atherosclerosis.
 So the downside of consuming fish-based Omega 3 is only theoretical.
 In reality, Omega 3 from fish only lowers the number of triglycerides, which helps protect the individual from heart disease, and does not generate atherosclerosis, despite the apparent increase in LDL cholesterol.

-The study analysed a cohort of 26,034 women with an average age of 53 (most were between 48 and 59), and involved the use of Nuclear Magnetic Resonance to characterise their blood plasma.
+The study analyzed a cohort of 26,034 women with an average age of 53 (most were between 48 and 59), and involved the use of Nuclear Magnetic Resonance to characterize their blood plasma.

 “[Nuclear Magnetic Resonance] can go further than simply analysing triglyceride and cholesterol content and can quantify the number and size of the different subtypes of plasmatic lipoprotein.
 [Among the LDL particles that transport cholesterol] it is the smallest that are associated with a future cardiovascular event”. – explained Núria Amigó, lead author.